 1. Ask about the experience

 Most businesses focus their survey questions on the product or service.
 Customers may be happy or even satisfied with the product, but that doesn’t mean they are having a good experience with the brand.
-Measuring your brand experience is essential in understanding the customers’ pulse.
+To improve your customer experience, you need to widen the net and ask about all interactions with your brand.

 Adding specific questions about how customers perceive your company through the responses will help you unlock valuable insights that will help you improve the overall quality of customer service.